abdev500/lendahand/backend/seeddata/images/README.md

 ## Usage

-The `seed_data` command automatically assigns 3-4 images from the appropriate category to each campaign based on its theme.
+The `seeddata/seed.py` script assigns images from the appropriate category to each campaign based on the image list specified in `campaigns.json` and `news.json`.

 ## Image Sources